-Colaba MLA Raj Purohit is leading citizen efforts to oppose the BMC’s new pay-and-park policy that proposes a 300% hike in parking charges; however, BJP group leader in the civic body Manoj Kotak says policy is for the good of Mumbai
+Colaba MLA Raj Purohit is leading efforts to oppose BMC’s new pay-and-park policy that proposes 300% hike in charges; however, BJP group leader in civic body says policy is for the good of Mumbai

 Parking has caused a rift within the Bharatiya Janata Party (BJP), pitting a Member of Legislative Assembly (MLA) against a party corporator.
 Colaba MLA Raj Purohit has taken up the cudgels to support citizen demand to roll back the BMC’s recently passed parking policy, which proposes a four-fold hike in parking charges.